Israel Bonds News

 UN Ambassador Danny Danon speaks during a visit to the World Trade Center, hosted by Larry Silverstein

-Buffett’s New York appearance on behalf of Israel Bonds generated global media coverage, samples of which can be viewed here.
-It also trended extensively on Twitter and other social media.
+Buffett’s New York appearance on behalf of Israel Bonds generated global media coverage and trended extensively on Twitter and other social media.

 Bonds President & CEO Israel Maimon and Warren Buffett engage in